-Possibly the world’s highest altitude sand dunes at Hundur were more interesting if difficult to bring to without much sunshine.
+Possibly the world’s highest altitude sand dunes at Hundur were more interesting if difficult to bring to life without much sunshine.

-The best photo I took crossing them them was looking toward the sunshine on the mountains, creating a silhouette of a guy lighting a cigarette.
+The best photo I took crossing them was looking toward the sunshine on the mountains, creating a silhouette of a guy lighting a cigarette.

-Of course once I crossed them the sun came out, followed swiftly by a strong wind, creating a bit of a sandstorm, not quite what I expected 3,000m above sea level more than a 1,000km from the sea.
+Of course once I crossed them the sun came out, followed swiftly by a strong wind, creating a bit of a sandstorm, not quite what I expected 3,000m above sea level and more than 1,000km from the sea.